anh072/HTTPAccessLogParser/README.md

 | Space         | O(N)          | O(K)          | O(N)          |

 With balanced BST, it offers the best performance for get.
 However, heap offers the best memory usage.
+With the heap implementation, the IPs and URLs are compared based on their number of occurrences.
+If they have equal number of occurences, they will be ranked lexicographically.

 ## Get Started
-Note: This project was written with Python 3.11
+Note: This project was written with Python 3.12.1

-You can install Python version manager `pyenv` following this [installation guide](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) and then install Python 3.11
+You can install Python version manager `pyenv` following this [installation guide](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) and then install Python 3.12.1
 ```
-pyenv install 3.11
+pyenv install 3.12.1
-pyenv global 3.11
+pyenv global 3.12.1
 ```

 Create and access a virtual environment
 ```
-python3 -m venv venv
+python3 -m venv .venv
 source venv/bin/activate
 ```